gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 holding it out.

-They retraced their steps back along the corridor, Maddy and Sindy side by side and Dockety three steps behind them, carrying its detached arm like a folded-up umbrella.
+They retraced their steps back along the corridor, Maddy and Sindy side by side and Dockety a step behind them carrying its detached arm like a folded-up umbrella.
-Lights came on in front of them and went dark behind them, just as they had before, but in the background
+Lights came on and went dark,
+just as they had before,
+but in the background
 Maddy could hear Patient humming a crackly little song to itself.